 On 12/6/2016, LMTAAA received a tort claim in the amount of \$20,000,000, from the estate of a client who died in an apartment fire in April of 2014.
 The claim was denied by our insurance company.
-In February of 2017, LMTAAA was one of several plaintiffs named in a summons on amended complaint in Thurston County Superior Court, from the widow and the estate of the deceased client.
-The case is currently set to be heard in June of 2019.
+In February of 2017, LMTAAA was one of several defendants named in a complaint in Thurston County Superior Court, from the widow and the estate of the deceased client.
+In April of 2019 the Court dismissed the claims against LMTAAA in their entirety.